 - German Shepherd Rescue of Orange County (GSROC) – This rescue takes in stray and surrendered dogs regardless of color.
 They prioritize applicants with no children or other pets at home.
 Occasionally, they have blue German Shepherds under their care.

 - German Shepherd Rescue of New England (GSRNE) – GSRNE extends its effort in rehabilitating blue GSDs and other GSD variants across the six states in New England.
 This rescue successfully places each dog in loving homes that perfectly match the dog’s temperament and needs.

-There are a lot of reputable rescues across the United States that take in German Shepherds, including the blue-colored ones.
+There are a lot of reputable rescues across the United States that take in German Shepherds, including blue-colored ones.
 You can also check our German Shepherd rescue directory to find the nearest animal rescue in your area.